5 Lactation Smoothie Recipes to Support Milk Supply - Baby Chick

 5 Lactation Smoothie Recipes | Baby Chick

-While you might not expect it, cooked oatmeal lends a thick, creamy texture to this banana and maple-sweetened smoothie.
-Oats, nut butter, and brewer’s yeast are believed to boost milk supply, making this a perfect snack for nursing moms.
+While you might not expect it, cooked oatmeal lends a thick, creamy texture to this banana-and-maple-sweetened smoothie.
+Oats, nut butter, and brewer’s yeast are commonly included in lactation recipes, making this a popular smoothie among breastfeeding moms.

 • 3/4 cup unsweetened almond milk